didiersmith/steve/chapters/the-particle-computer.md

 He didn't.

-Vincent put his mug down on his desk, walked over to the stool in the corner, and carried it over.
-"You know," he said, "that isn't actually that many of them.
+Vincent put his mug down on his desk, walked over to the stool in the corner, and dragged it over.
+"You know," he said, "that isn't actually that many Stacies.
 If we look at one headshot per second, we could smash through all seventeen thousand in five hours or so."
 He sat down and picked up his mug.

 Russell typed into the terminal.
 "Could you please generate a website which displays a headshot and location for each Stacy in the list?
 Sort the Stacies by their distance from us, closest first."

 "Of course!" replied the LLM.
 "Here you go!" it added, with a link.

 Russell clicked the link, and a website opened up.
-On it, was displayed a paginator indicating that they were on Stacy #1 of 17,276, a map indicating the location of Stacy #1, and a headshot of the stunning young woman from their dreams.
+On it, was displayed a paginator indicating that they were on Stacy #1 of 17,276, a map indicating her location, and a headshot of the stunning young woman from their dreams.

 "Well," Russell said.
 "That was easy."